 - Legal Duty of Care – The Landlord must ensure that the property being let is safe.
 Failure to comply with Safety Legislation is considered a criminal offence resulting in legal action and prosecution.

 - Gas (The Gas Safety (Installation & Use) Regulations 1994 (amended 1998) The Landlord must maintain gas installations and all gas appliances through annual inspections and safety checks carried out by a Gas Safe registered engineer and a copy of the Current Inspection Certificate must be left in the property or a copy emailed to the tenant.

 - Electricity - (The Electrical Equipment (Safety) Regulations 1994 & Electricity at Works Regulations 1989 - The Landlord must ensure that all mains voltage household electrical appliances and equipment is tested and safe to use.
 Any non-repairable items must be replaced and removed.
-We recommend an NICEIC Electrical report is carried out prior to the tenancy commencing.
+We recommend an Electrical report is carried out prior to the tenancy commencing by a qualified Electrician.

 - Furniture and Furnishings – The Furniture and Furnishings (Fire) (Safety)Regulations 1988 (amended 1989 & 1993).
 Soft furnishings (such as mattresses, settees, bed bases, cushions and padded headboards) must meet fire resistance standards and bear a permanent label confirming this.
 If compliance cannot be proved, the item must be removed and replaced.